ckan/ckanext-dcat/README.md

 The DCAT XML harvester (`dcat_xml_harvester`) is now deprecated, in favour of the [RDF harvester](#rdf-dcat-harvester).
 The XML serialization described in the [spec.datacatalogs.org](http://spec.datacatalogs.org/#datasets_serialization_format) site is a valid RDF/XML one, so changing the harvester should have no effect.
 There might be slight differences in the way CKAN fields are created though, check [Compatibility mode](#compatibility-mode) for more details.

+## Running the Tests

+To run the tests, do:

+    nosetests --nologcapture --ckan --with-pylons=test.ini ckanext

 ## Acknowledgements

 The work on the RDF parser and harvester has been made possible by the Government of Sweden and Vinnova, as part of work on the upcoming version of [Öppnadata.se](http://oppnadata.se), the Swedish Open Data Portal.